Child, three adults feared dead in flooded Greenland village

-COPENHAGEN Three adults and a child are presumed dead after waves swamped a remote coastal village in northwestern Greenland over the weekend, police said.
+COPENHAGEN (Reuters) - Three adults and a child are presumed dead after waves swamped a remote coastal village in northwestern Greenland over the weekend, police said.

 A rockslide into the sea triggered the waves that hit the small island community of Nuugaatsiaq late on Saturday, the Geological Survey of Denmark and Greenland said.